George L. Hanbury II

 George L. Hanbury II (born 1943) is an American academic, and the President of Nova Southeastern University.
 Hanbury graduated with his bachelor's degree from Virginia Tech, a master's degree from Old Dominion University and his doctorate from Florida Atlantic University.
 He became the President of Nova Southeastern University in 2010.
+In September 2023, he announced his resignation where he will be stepping down on January 1, 2025.

+George earned the rank of Eagle Scout in Troop 14 in Norfolk, Virginia and was presented a Lifetime Achievement Award from the South Florida Council, Boy Scouts of America on October 12, 2023.